Ricotta Sausage Triangles Recipe

 - 4. Spritz end of dough with spray and press onto triangle to seal.
 Turn triangle and spritz top with spray.
 Repeat with remaining phyllo and filling.

-- 5. Place triangles on baking sheets coated with cooking spray.
+Place triangles on baking sheets coated with cooking spray.
 Bake at 375° for 15-20 minutes or until golden brown.
-Serve warm.
-Yield: 12 dozen.
+Serve warm with marinara sauce if desired.